-- Are required to contribute at a rate of 7% post tax (or 8.25% pre tax) to receive the full defined benefit entitlement.
+- Can contribute at a rate of 7% post tax (or 8.25% pre tax) member contributions into their account.
 This can be reduced under contribution flexibility: Fact Sheet: Contribution Flexibility (pdf, 141kb)

 - Receive inbuilt death and disablement insurance cover with an option to apply for additional cover.

 - Investment choice on accumulation accounts only.

 Employees in the Accumulation Super (1) applies to those staff members not granted entry into UniSuper, Defined Benefit Division and Accumulation Super (2) and it remains a compulsory, non-contributory scheme.
 It applies to some short fixed-term contract staff members and to most casual and sessional staff members (except those occupying very short term casual appointments).

 - Receive 10% (Superannuation Guarantee) employer contributions

 - Voluntary member superannuation contributions (casual/sessional staff excluded)